 Use Separate Containers

 Herbs tend to do best when they’re planted in individual containers.
 This is because different herbs have varying soil and water preferences.
 Some herbs, such as mint, are known to have roots that can overtake nearby plants and put them in danger.
 Avoid unwanted disruptions in your garden by giving each herb its own container.
+This will also make it easy to give each herb its proper care, as some herbs require more water than others.

 Don’t be discouraged if some of your herbs don’t survive, especially when you’re just beginning to learn how to garden indoors.
 Herb gardens aren’t meant to last longterm.
 There’s also a learning curve, and you’ll get better at tending to your plants with practice.
 Once you’re comfortable with maintaining your herbs, you may build up the confidence to branch out with other house plants.